 Systems Design is the process of making a product or service from start to finish which is run through an organised system.
-The features of systems design are the building blocks of the process.
+The stages and features of this system are the building blocks of the process.
 Designing such a structure is called “Systems Design.”

 To understand this with an example, let us assume a mobile app on which you can purchase crisps and snacks.
 You can buy potato chips, crispy rings, cheese puffs and every one of your favourite snacks.
 This app will have a chain of departments that make it possible for you to get your favourite popcorn brand to your doorstep.